AtmaHou/MetaDialog/readme.md

 ## Acknowledgment

 The platform is developed by [HIT-SCIR](http://ir.hit.edu.cn/).
 If you have any question and advice for it, please contact us(Yutai Hou - [ythou@ir.hit.edu.cn]() or Yongkui Lai - [yklai@ir.hit.edu.cn]()).

+## License for code and data
+Apache License 2.0